outerbase/sdk/README.md

 Instead of writing SQL directly in your code you can chain commands together that create simple and complex SQL queries for you.

-> String prototypes are used to extend the functionality of strings to help make the chaining functions read more clearly.

 After you construct the series of SQL-like operations you intend to execute, you should end it by calling the `.query()` function call which will send the request to the database for exection.

 #### Select data from database